Considering what happened to Dallas, no matter how deserved proves Luck is just as capable.

 Various former Kings and Patricians of Ankh-Morpork count, though their tendency is only mentioned in anecdotes within the text.
 There's a (nameless) Torture Technician with the Cable Street Particulars in Night Watch, however, and Captain Findthee Swing probably qualifies too.

 The Tickler in the band of Gregor Clegane tortures peasants to find hidden booty and track the movements of enemy bands.
 He asks the exact same list of questions of each person he tortures over and over again until they die horribly.
-He is in all other respects completely unexceptional, suggesting that he's a Punch Clock Villain.
+Arya muses that not only is he asking the people questions they couldn't possibly have the answers to, he isn't even giving them time to answer before he keeps torturing them, suggesting he's ultimately just a sadist.

 Qyburn is a former maester who was thrown out of the organization for conducting amoral experiments on living creatures, including vivisections.
 Cersei puts his knowledge to use as a torturer, among other things.